Battle of Fort Henry: Battle

 On February 4 and 5, Grant landed his divisions in two different locations.
 McClernand's division was 3 mi north of the fort, on the east bank of the Tennessee River, to prevent the garrison's escape.
 C.F.
 Smith's division would seize Fort Heiman on the Kentucky side of the river and turn its artillery on Fort Henry.
 When heavy rains the night of February 5 slowed the progress of Union troops toward the forts, the battle turned on naval actions, which concluded before the infantry saw action.

 Tilghman realized that it was only a matter of time before Fort Henry fell.
 Only nine guns remained above the water to mount a defense.
 While leaving artillery in the fort to hold off the Union gunboats, he ordered the majority of his force to march, under the command of Col. Adolphus Heiman, on the overland route to Fort Donelson, 12 miles (19 km) away.
-Fort Heiman was abandoned on February 4, and all but a handful of artillerymen left Fort Henry on February 5.
+Fort Heiman was abandoned on February 4; gunfire from the gunboats on Fort Henry garrison caused 4 Confederate casualties [1 killed 3 wounded] on the afternoon of February 5.
+All but a part of Company B,1st Tennessee Artillery CSA [54 men] left Fort Henry on February 5.
 (Union cavalry pursued the retreating Confederates, but poor road conditions prevented any serious confrontation and they took few captives.)
 Tilghman, as was his custom, spent the night of February 5–6 on the steamer Dunbar, 1.5 mi upstream from the fort.
 Around midnight he sent an update on the situation to Johnston, then returned to Fort Henry just before dawn.

 On the morning of February 6, Foote's seven Union gunboats arrived at Fort Henry and established their position around 12:30 p.m.
 They soon opened fire from a distance at 1,700 yards (around 1,554 meters), beginning an exchange of gunfire with Fort Henry that continued for over an hour.
 After Tilghman rejected an initial call to surrender, the fleet continued to bombard the fort.
 This was its first engagement using newly designed and hastily constructed ironclads.
 Foote deployed the four ironclad gunboats in a line abreast, followed by the three timberclads, under the command of Seth Ledyard Phelps, which were held back for long-range, but less effective fire against the fort.
 The high water level of the river and the low elevation of Fort Henry's guns allowed Foote's fleet to escape serious destruction.
 The Confederate fire was able to hit the ironclads only where their armor was strongest.
 During the bombardment, all four of the Union ironclads were repeatedly hit by Confederate fire.
 The USS Essex was seriously damaged when a 32-pound shot from Fort Henry penetrated the ironclad, hitting the middle boiler and sending scalding steam through half the ship.
 Thirty-two crewmen were killed or wounded, including commander William D. Porter.
 The ship was out of action for the remainder of the campaign.